 The Multi-family Family Workforce Housing District is a district superimposed over the Residential/Light Commercial District and part of the Rural Residential District along Route 153 as defined in Appendix A.

 - 1. Multi-family workforce housing

 - 2. Single Family Workforce Housing

+- 3. Family or Group Family Childcare Center

-- 3. Use accessory to permitted use
+- 4. Use accessory to permitted use

 Multi-family